Animals that Hide : The Science of Mimicry and Camouflage

 Type of Mimicry

-The organism deceives its predators by taking on similarities to another species that are harmful to the predator.
+The organism deceives its predators by taking on similarities to a another species that are harmful to the predator.
 There are many types of defensive mimicry ( Batesian, Müllerian, Mertensian and Wassmanian)

 Here the predators turn the table by taking on characteristics of the prey thus avoiding detection and getting close to their prey

 Here organisms and plants may resemble another for a reproductive or pollinatory advantage

 Where one part of the organism resembles another to fool the predator and to give an escape advantage

 There are many fascinating examples of Mimicry.
 Under the banner of Defensive Mimicry we have several harmless species such as Consul fabius and Eresia eunice imitating the unpalatable Heliconius butterflies to warn off predators.
 This phenomenon was observed by the English naturalist Henry Walter Bates and is named after him as Batesian mimicry.

 Strangely there are some species that are equally harmful but mimic each other's attribute for a shared protective advantage - the equally bad tasting Viceroy and Monarch butterflies share patterns and coloration.
 This was first described by the German naturalist Fritz Müller and is called Mullerian mimicry .